Becoming an Organ Scholar

 Organ Scholars also receive free Singing Lessons with the College's Vocal Consultant, David Lowe.

 The Chapel organ was built by the British firm N.P.
 Mander Ltd in 1994, using the cases designed by J. Oldrid Scott in 1889.
 It has four manuals and pedal and is well equipped with a palette of colours - including a trompeta real - to accompany the Choir in daily sung services and to perform a broad range of repertoire.
+You can find a full specification here.

 Organ Scholarships are open to both men and women.
 The College pays for organ and improvisation lessons and substantial performance fees are paid for the many ‘extra’ services and concerts which are undertaken by the Choir.
 Organ Scholars also benefit from playing continuo with professional orchestras and ensembles.
 Funds are also available to support Organ Scholars working towards their ARCO and FRCO examinations.